 Information about staying at campgrounds in Canada

-The majority of them are equipped with toilets and shower facilities as well as electric sites for those traveling in bigger motorhomes which require electrical hookups.
+The majority of them are equipped with toilets and shower facilities as well as electric sites for those traveling in bigger motorhomes that require electrical hookups.

-In Alberta, they are slightly cheaper and you can expect to pay around $30 CAD/per site per night.
-One site can fit up to 6 people so travelling in a group can be advantageous.
+In Alberta, they are slightly cheaper and you can expect to pay around $35CAD/per site per night.
+One site can fit up to 6 people and two vehicles so traveling in a group can be advantageous.

-All bookings in British Columbia can be made on the BC Parks Reservation Website
+- All bookings in British Columbia can be made on the BC Parks Reservation Website

-All bookings in the National Parks can be made on the Parks Canada Reservation Website
+- All bookings in the National Parks can be made on the Parks Canada Reservation Website

 Day 1-3: Vancouver to Whistler on the Sea to Sky Highway

 This road will be your gateway to Squamish and Garibaldi Provincial Park, eventually ending in the resort town of Whistler.
 I have gone into much more detail on things to do on the Sea to Sky Highway in a separate post.

-Days 3-4: Whistler to Jasper via Joffre Lakes, Wells Grey and Mount Robson Provincial Parks
+Days 3-4: Whistler to Jasper via Joffre Lakes, Wells Grey, and Mount Robson Provincial Parks

-There are plenty of dramatic mountain vistas along the way and it would be simply impossible to cover them all in such short amount of time.
-Below I have enlisted some of my favourite spots for nature enthusiasts.
+There are plenty of dramatic mountain vistas along the way and it would be simply impossible to cover them all in such a short amount of time.
+Below I have enlisted some of my favorite spots for nature enthusiasts.

-Things to see along the way
+Things to see along the way between Whistler, Clearwater & Jasper

 Pemberton and Nairn Falls